 A warm welcome is given to everyone.
 We look forward to seeing you.

-Thursday Fellowship meets fortnightly on Thursdays (2nd and 4th each month) at the Church from 2:30-3:30pm.
+Thursday Fellowship meets on the second Thursday each month at the Church from 2:30-3:30pm.

 A variety of speakers are invited and refreshments are served during the meeting.